borisding/universsr/README.md

 | `@common`      | The `common` subdirectory within `app`       |
 | `@pages`       | The `pages` subdirectory within `app`        |

-- Amendments can be done under `_moduleAliases` in `package.json`.
+- Changes can be made under `_moduleAliases` property in `package.json`.
 The aliases are used for both webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) and `module-alias` package.

 **[Back to top](#table-of-contents)**